 Knott's Scary Farm (September 19–November 2, 2019)

 Knott's Berry Farm is a 57-acre (23-hectare) theme park located in Buena Park, California.
 Every fall, after dark, Knotts Berry Farm becomes Knotts Scary Farm.
 It offers ten haunted mazes, five "scare zones" with creepy clowns and wandering zombies, and two specialty shows.
 The legitimately scary park features over 1,000 horrifying creatures lurking around and hiding in darks.
 Scarry Farm Halloween event has all the ingredients of a nightmare.
 It is not for kids under 13.

 Queen Mary Dark Harbour (September 26–November 2, 2019)

 Queen Mary Dark Harbour is one of California's most authentic, terrifying attractions.
 The Queen Mary is a historic Long Beach floating hotel that transforms into the Dark Harbor every fall.
 It features frightening mazes, nightly shows, and plenty more horrors.
 For 23 nights, Scary Mary and over 200 monsters haunt six scary mazes, nightly entertainment, secret bars and thrilling rides.
 Imagine that a rogue wave has hit the Queen Mary and the ship turns entirely on its side.
 Confusion and fear are everywhere!

 Day of the Dead, LA State Historic Park (November 2, 2019)

-Day of the dead is the famous music festival that is held every fall at LA State Historic Park.
-Since 2012 it has been a prime Halloween music party.
+Day of the Dead is a famous music festival that is held every fall at LA State Historic Park.
+Since 2012, it has been a prime Halloween music party.
 Day of the Dead pays homage to its Mexican heritage and the celebration of Día de Los Muertos with inspired decor, lineup of artists, live musicians and mariachis.